steve8708/base/readme.md

 1. **Flexibility**.
     Choice is key to MVC frameworks so you don't get locked into or prescribed to one way of doing things.
 Want to use [ModelBinder](https://github.com/theironcook/Backbone.ModelBinder) for your templates?
 Plug it in.
-Prefer [Knockout](http://knockoutjs.com/), [Knockback](http://kmalakoff.github.io/knockback/), [Rivets](http://rivetsjs.com/)?
+Prefer [Knockout](http://knockoutjs.com/), [Handlebars](http://handlebarsjs.com/), [Rivets](http://rivetsjs.com/)?
 Use a plugin!

     Nested models?
-[Plug it in](https://github.com/afeld/backbone-nested).
+[Plug it in!](https://github.com/afeld/backbone-nested).
 Dirty checking?
+Localstorage adapter?
+Form validator?
 You get the picture.
 Write reusable code, use great plugins created by others.
 Reduce applications to simple configuration.

 2. **Modernity**.